 He is a recipient of the Epilepsy Foundation of America Research Fellowship, and is a fellow of the AES, AAN, ACNS and AASM, and has served on the course and the scientific program committee program for the ACNS, the scientific program and the course committee of the AES, and the scientific program committee of the American Society of Neuroimaging and the board of directors for the American Society of Neuroimaging.

-Dr. Passaro also has clinical/hospital appointments at Johns Hopkins All Children’s Hospital’s, Department of Pediatric Medicine in the Division of Neurology, and the Bayfront Health, St Petersburg, FL; and Tampa General Hospital in Tampa, Florida Neurology Departments.
+Dr. Passaro also has clinical/hospital appointments at Johns Hopkins All Children’s Hospital’s, Department of Pediatric Medicine in the Division of Neurology, Bayfront Health, St Petersburg, FL and Tampa General Hospital in Tampa, Florida Neurology Departments.

 - 1984: The University of Chicago, Chicago, IL, B.A.
 Biological Sciences with Honors

 - 1988: Rutgers University-Robert Wood Johnson Medical School.
 New Brunswick, NJ, Doctor of Medicine